SidRoberts/centum/docs/console/commands.md

 ## Injecting Services

-You can inject services from the Container into your command’s constructor:
+You can inject services from the Container into your command’s constructor.
+This makes it possible to use application services directly in your command without having to manage them manually.

 ```php
 namespace App\Console\Commands;